hasan3ysf/DaysLeft/README.md

 DaysLeft - AngularJS
 ========

 Sample AngularJS app - using LocalStorage as a storage.
+Created as an AngularJS excerice.

-The idea of the app is that you add event with dates and app will show you how many days are left till that date.
+Basic idea of the app is that you add event with date and app will show you how many days are left till that date.
-You can add/remove/update event info.
+You can also add/remove/update event info, filter table etc..

 This is also available as:
 - Web: http://angular.site44.com/DaysLeft/